 Each dispensary was eligible and received regulatory approval to open a second retail location.
 In December 2020, the Company opened its second adult-use retail location in Sauget, Illinois and third dispensary in the state of Illinois.
-In January 2021, Jushi opened its fourth adult-use retail location in Bloomington, Illinois.
+In January 2021, Jushi opened its second adult-use location in Bloomington-Normal and fourth dispensary in the state of Illinois.
 The two additional adult-use dispensaries operate under the Company's "BEYOND/HELLOTM retail brand.